lll6924/lll6924.github.io/_pages/about.md

 ---

 I am a third year MS/PhD student in Computer Science at University of Massachusetts Amherst, working with Professor [Daniel Sheldon](https://people.cs.umass.edu/~sheldon/index.html).
 Previously I received my B.Eng. in Computer Science from Tsinghua University in Beijing, where I worked with Professors [Dan Pei](https://netman.aiops.org/~peidan/) and Jiaxing Song.
-If you want to talk to me, the best way is to give me a summer internship offer.
+If you want to work with me, the best way is to give me a summer internship offer.

 Research Preferences
 ======